ethlo/dachs/README.md

 		* age - 47 => null
 ```

-### Transaction boundaries (if applicable)
-Often we do not care for events before they are actually committed.
-For example, we do not want to store audit data if the transaction was rolled back.
-Dachs can buffer events until commit if in a transactional context.

 ### Limitations
 Dachs relies on the persistence framework in use to notify about operations and there might be limitations.
 In general bulk delete will not trigger delete events (aka `DELETE FROM Entity`).

 ### Performance
-Simple tests indicate that you can expect about 1-5% degradation in performance with Dachs enabled.
-YMMV.
+Simple tests indicate that you can expect about 1-5% degradation in performance.
+Note that Dachs is rarely the culprit, it is the framwork.
+YMMV!

-NOTE: Keep in mind that this test was performed on an in-memory database, performing 20 000 calls in about 2.5 seconds.
+NOTE: Keep in mind that this test was performed on an in-memory database, performing 20 000 calls in about 2 seconds.
 Normally the real overhead would be negligible as the performance hit of your database would far outweigh this.

 ### Release history
 TBA